When: Thursday 22 August 2019, 6pm for a 7-9pm ceremony

 Where: City Recital Hall, 2 Angel Place Sydney

 Celebrating the very best in Australian stage and screen writing the AWGIE Awards recognise and reward the outstanding achievements of Australian storytellers and their contribution to Australia’s cultural landscape.
-These prestigious awards are the only industry awards given by writers to writers judged exclusively on the basis of the writer’s own vision the script.
-With 2018 marking a shorter and sharper theatre-style evening this year’s Awards are AWGIES like you've never seen them before.
+These prestigious awards are the only industry awards given by writers to writers judged exclusively on the basis of the writer’s own vision, the script.

 The Australian Writers’ Guild acknowledges and pays respect to the past, present and future traditional custodians and Elders of this nation and the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander peoples.

 Aboriginal and Torres Strait Islander peoples should be aware that this website contains images or names of people who have passed away.